CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/C/SYS.1.2.2 Windows Server 2012.md

 Windows Server 2012 (R2) has a variety of features to help protect the integrity of information processed by the operating system.
 Each one of them can be fraught with weaknesses.
 In addition, there is often a lack of consistent configuration, not least for reasons of perceived ease of use or convenience.
 Information and processes can be falsified by unauthorized employees or external attackers and often even the traces are blurred.
 Often malware is also used to manipulate information remotely.

-### 2 7 Software vulnerabilities or errorsEach software has vulnerabilities, the more so for complex systems like Windows Server 2012 (R2).
+### 2 7 Software vulnerabilities or errors
+Each software has vulnerabilities, the more so for complex systems like Windows Server 2012 (R2).
 Vulnerabilities in components can allow an attacker to inject malicious software, execute malicious software, or bypass security features.
 This can z.
 B. cause information to be manipulated or fall into the wrong hands.
 Any additional installed role or feature increases the chance that vulnerabilities will occur and be detected by attackers.
 Not all vulnerabilities are publicly known immediately and patches are not immediately available for all known vulnerabilities.
 In addition, they also have to be recorded first.

 ### 2 8 Unauthorized acquisition or misuse of administrator rights